robwilkerson/CakePHP-NullableBehavior/README.markdown

 ## Notes

-Feel free to suggest improvements or fork this project and improve upon it yourself.
+Feel free to suggest improvements in a ticket or fork this project and improve upon it yourself.